Complexity of strong approximation on the sphere: Numerical results

 Since $q\equiv 1,9 \text{ mod } 20$, then square root of $-1$ and $5$ exist mod $q$ and we denote them by $\sqrt{5}$ and $i$.
 So, we can realize these matrices inside $PSL_2(\mathbb{Z}/q\mathbb{Z})$.
-The Cayley graph of $PGL_2(\mathbb{F}_q)$ with respect to V-gates is a 6-regular LPS Ramanujan graph.
-We run our algorithm to find the shortest path in V-gates from identity to a given typical diagonal matrix$ \in PSL_2(\mathbb{Z}/q\mathbb{Z}) .$ By Theorem~(\ref{reductionthm}), a path of length $m$ from identity to this diagonal element is associated to the integral solution of the following diophantine equation
+The Cayley graph of $PSL_2(\mathbb{Z}/q\mathbb{Z})$ with respect to V-gates is a 6-regular LPS Ramanujan graph.
+We run our algorithm to find the shortest path in V-gates from identity to a given typical diagonal matrix$ \in PSL_2(\mathbb{Z}/q\mathbb{Z}) .$ By Theorem~\ref{reductionthm}, a path of length $m$ from identity to this diagonal element is associated to the integral solution of the following diophantine equation

-First, our algorithm in Theorem~(\ref{ddalg}) finds an integral solution $(x,y,z,w)$ with the least integer $m$ to the equation (\ref{cond}).
+First, our algorithm in Theorem~\ref{diagliftt} finds an integral solution $(x,y,z,w)$ with the least integer $m$ to the equation \eqref{cond}.
 Next from the integral solution $(x,y,z,w)$ it constructs a path in the Ramanujan graph by factoring $x+iy+jz+kw$ into $V$-gates.
+We give an explicit example.
 Let $q$ be the following prime number with 100 digits:

 For the diagonal matrix let and